 “Tentative Speech Acts – Close Talking”

-The focus of my Habilitation is an explicative process I call Close Talking.
+The focus of my Habilitation has been an explicative process I call Close Talking.
 While developing thoughts or ideas, or a clearer understanding of an experience or a situation, there is something very specific one is trying to get at.
-This entails the risk that one cannot yet make sense in the way one would like to.
+The process of finding an accurate language entails a risk that one cannot make sense of what one is trying to say. .
+If, however, the language one uses touches what one means, there is a transformation happening that rewards our efforts.
+This transformation challenges representational or constructive models of language and opens up fascinating perspectives on meaning deeply connected to our embodied and interactional being-in-the-world.

 Exploring and thinking with experiential intricacy